openbmc/x86-power-control/README.md

 This implementation does not currently implement the common targets that other implementations do.
 There were several attempts to, but all ended in timing issues and boot inconsistencies during stress operations.

+## Build Options

+#### USE_PLT_RST
+The POST Complete GPIO is usually held asserted by BIOS after POST complete and de-asserts on reset.
+This de-assert behavior is currently used to detect warm resets.

+Some systems are adding support for a PLT_RST eSPI signal that can be used to more accurately detect warm resets.
+When this option is enabled, x86-power-control will use PLT_RST to detect warm resets instead of POST Complete.